 Welcome to The Putnam Trail!

-The Trail runs beside state-protected wetlands and city-protected Forever Wild preserves, for long stretches of its short 1.5 mile length.
+The Trail runs beside state-protected wetlands and city-protected Forever Wild preserves.
 Van Cortlandt Park’s wetlands are YO-1 classed wetlands — the highest classification.
 “This wetland has a diversity of wetland communities seldom equaled in Bronx County and contains habitat types found nowhere else in the Bronx,” said DEC in 1987.
-The wetlands are protected by DEC are: Tibbetts Brook, the marshes, the lake and pond.
-At one time there were 224,000 acres of freshwater wetlands, and that figure is now down to 2,000 acres.
+The wetlands are protected by DEC and include: Tibbetts Brook, the marshes, the lake and pond.
+At one time there were 224,000 acres of freshwater wetlands.
+That figure is now down to 2,000 acres.
 Are we shrinking them more?

 In one study, asphalt next to wetlands caused a 19% decline in reptile and amphibian species and a 14% decline in bird species richness.
 (Findlay & Houlahan, Conservation Biology, 1996) NYSDEC in 2003 said that half of the endangered and threatened plant species are in wetland areas of the state.
 One longtime birder of the region compared landscaped Central Park with less-so Van Cortlandt Park: ”Although the diversity of birds in both parks is similar during migration, the similarity ends with breeding season.
 The Van Cortlandt marsh alone holds more breeding species than all of Central Park.
 Central Park’s landscaped trails, sculpted lawns and colorful plantings as a nesting choice for birds, I would safely say, is not attractive.”

-Activist and gardener Rita Freed appeared on “Decent Life” hosted by Lou Puliafito (MNN) November 7.
+Activist and gardener Rita Freed appeared on “Decent Life” with host Lou Puliafito (MNN) November 7.
 The recorded half-hour interview can be seen here.
-Freed is a thoughtful – and thought-provoking – thinker able to explore what besets us today with surprising depth.
+Freed is thoughtful – and thought-provoking – able to explore on many levels.

-The short documentary “Save the Putnam Nature Trail,” was honored as a festival selection at the 3rd Annual International Film Festival Manhattan on Oct.
-20. The producers (Sanchez and Cordova-Corwin) followed with a lively conversation with festival director Luis Pedron after the showing here.
+The short documentary “Save the Putnam Nature Trail,” was honored as a festival selection at the 3rd Annual International Film Festival Manhattan Oct.
+20. The producers (Sanchez and Cordova-Corwin) followed with a lively conversation with festival director Luis Pedron here.

 The executive producer was also a guest on the live cable TV show “Decent Life” hosted by Lou Puliafito 10/24.
-The taped show is here.
+Click here.